Cyr-Edwin/Python-Interview-Questions-for-DevOps/Day01/README.md

 5 -  **What is a Map function in  python?**

 a map() function is used to iterate on a given function and its argument must be an iterable( list , tuple, etc) and  return a list

+6 -  **What is a dynamically typed language?**

+Dynamically typed language is a language where the Data types are checked during execution
 ---

 # Writing Scripts